sergiokopplin/indigo/FAQ.md

 - [Tests with Travis CI - Tutorial](http://www.raywenderlich.com/109418/travis-ci-tutorial)
 - [Why Sass?](https://github.com/sergiokopplin/indigo/issues/117)
 - [Jekyll Example](https://github.com/barryclark/jekyll-now) - how to clone, run and edit jekyll configs

+# Docker configuration

+- `make` or `docker-compose build && docker-compose up -d`

+    > The server need some time to intialize at first, because it will install all dependencies.
+    >
+    > Use `make logs` or `docker logs jekyll_indigo -f` to check when the server is alive

+## Available commands in the Makefile

+- Show available Jekyll commands : `make help`
+- Run tests: `make test`
+- Clean environment : `make clean`
+- Logs: `make logs`
+- Remove container : `make stop`